-To avoid this, you can create a new, dedicated database to log changes in.
+To prevent this, you can create a new database to permanently log information about changes in.
 This makes sure information isn't lost, and database administrators can set appropriate security restrictions.

 Step 1: Creating the change log database